Pula

 Sports & leisure time in Pula

-Pula is a town with the mild and favorable Mediterranean climate which is good for the top athletes, sportsmen and everyone who live good and healthy life.
-Some of activities are: diving, carting, hiking, walking, cycling, fitness, wellness, windsurfing, sailing, basket ball, tennis, beach volley ball, panoramic flights, free climbing etc.
+Pula is known as a town of sport and recreation with good offer of it.
+Some of available activities are: diving, carting, hiking, walking, cycling, fitness, wellness, windsurfing, sailing, basket ball, tennis, beach volley ball, panoramic flights, free climbing etc.

-This is the right place for lovers of active life and for those who are the lovers of healthy life.
-Pula offers amazing excursions to the National Park Brijuni, Island Veruda and other neighbor islands.
+This is the right place for lovers of active life and for those who are not so interested in sport.
+If you are one of them Pula offers amazing excursions to the National Park Brijuni, Island Veruda and other neighbor islands.

 What to eat in Pula

-Pula has excellent gastro offer which you will find in every corner of the city.
-In those places you can try some traditional specialties but also good pizza and other tasty fast food.
+Pula has excellent gastro offer which you can find in every corner of the city.
+In those places you can try some traditional specialties but also a good pizza and other tasty fast food.

 The famous ones are: